dteal/dckx/README.md

 This program requires Python 3 with Pillow and nltk (including the nltk corpus) installed as well as an internet connection.

-Run dckx.py.
-The New York Times' most recent headline will be elucidatingly reinterpreted via XKCD conglomeration.
+Run dckx.py with command line arguments.
+Said arguments, forming, ostensibly, a headline, will be elucidatingly reinterpreted via XKCD conglomeration.

 ##Preprocessing